hdigital/parlgov-web/docs/project-history.md

 # Project history · 👴🏼

 This summary of _ParlGov legacy_ describes the significant steps of the code evolution and summarizes its shortcomings.
-A public version of the web page was accessible between 2010 and 2021.
+A public version of the website was accessible between 2010 and 2021.

 ## History